zozoheir/tinyllm/README.md

 # 🚀 What is tinyllm?
-tinyllm is a lightweight framework for developing, debugging and monitoring LLM powered applications at scale.
-It sits as a layer between your Web application and your LLM libraries.
+tinyllm is a lightweight framework for developing, debugging and monitoring LLM and Agent powered applications at scale.
+The main goal of the library is to keep code as simple and readable as possible while allowing user to create complex agents or LLM workflows in production.
-`Function` and its streaming equivalent `FunctionStream` are designed to standardize and control LLM function calls for scalable production use.
+`Function` and its streaming equivalent `FunctionStream` are the core classes in tinyllm.
+They are designed to standardize and control LLM function calls for scalable production use in stream mode and otherwise.
 It provides a structured approach to handle various aspects of function execution, including input/output validation, output processing, error handling, evaluation, all while keeping code readable.
 You can create a chain with its own prompt, LLM model and evaluators all in a single file.
 No need to jump through many class definitions, no spaghetti code.
 With that said, any other library agent/chain (langchain/llama-index...) can seamlessly be imported as a tinyllm Function.